jundalisay/sp/content/en/research/marco-polo/volume-1/book-1/chapter-12.md

-CHAPTER 12.
-The City of Cobinan and the things that are made there.
+---
+heading: "Chapter 12"
+title: "The City of Cobinan"
+description: Mao was a Communist Chinese Leader
+a: "Marco Polo"
+c: "darkslategray"
+weight: 4
+# date: 2022-03-10
+---

-Cobinan is a large town.{1} The people worship Mahommet.
+Cobinan is a large town.
+Its people worship Mahommet.

 There is much Iron and Steel and Ondanique, and they make steel mirrors of great size and beauty.
 They also prepare both Tutia (a thing very good for the eyes) and Spodium; and I will tell you the process.

 They have a vein of a certain earth which has the required quality, and this they put into a great flaming furnace, whilst over the furnace there is an iron grating.
 The smoke and moisture, expelled from the earth of which I speak, adhere to the iron grating, and thus form Tutia, whilst the slag that is left after burning is the Spodium.{2}

-CHAPTER 22.
+## CHAPTER 22.
 A certain Desert that continues for eight days’ Journey.

 When you depart from this City of Cobinan, you find yourself again in a Desert of surpassing aridity, which lasts for some eight days; here are neither fruits nor trees to be seen, and what water there is is bitter and bad, so that you have to carry both food and water.
 The cattle must needs drink the bad water, will they nill they, because of their great thirst.
 At the end of those eight days you arrive at a Province which is called Tonocain.